 Three Mi'kmaq First Nation bands in the province of Quebec:

-Communities related by alliance and kinship and leadership based on prestige rather than power mostly concerned with effective management of their respective fishing and hunting economy.
+Communities related by alliance and kinship and leaderships based on prestige rather than power mostly concerned with effective management of their respective fishing and hunting economy.

 The objects made by the Mi'kmaq are practical, meaningful and attractive.
 Wood such as maple, oak, ash, birch and cedar is their favorite material and traditional wood techniques that enable them to create old and new artistic designs and patterns.